nirdeshkumar02/Ansible-Learning/README.md

 3. Use the register module to store the data of a task and use it in another task.
 4. Use the find module to find the nexus folder and use Shell module to rename.

-Ref - Ansible-Learning/playbook-4.yaml
+Ref - nexus.sh file is consider for creating playbook-4.yaml to deploy nexus using ansible Ref - Ansible-Learning/playbook-4.yaml